What’s the best and worst part about learning French online?

 For example, when you tap on the word “suit,” this is what you see:

 And FluentU lets you learn all the vocabulary in any video with quizzes.
 Swipe left or right to see more examples for the word you’re learning.

 All along, FluentU keeps track of the vocabulary that you’re learning.
 It uses that vocab to recommend you examples and videos.
 You have a truly personalized experience.
-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store.
+Start using FluentU on the website or practice anytime, anywhere with the mobile app for iOS or Android devices.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn French with real-world videos.